Irish premier says Israel actions ‘more approaching revenge than self-defence’

 The Taoiseach reiterated his belief that Israel has a right to defend itself, and to “go after Hamas”, but said what he is “seeing unfolding at the moment isn’t just self-defence”.

-He said that he did not believe that Israel would guarantee its security through these actions.
+“But what I’m seeing unfolding at the moment isn’t just self-defence, it looks, resembles, something more approaching revenge.

+“That’s not where we should be and I don’t think that’s how Israel will guarantee its future freedom and its future security.”

-Mr Varadkar made the comments to Irish media in South Korea, where he and three ministers are taking part in a trade mission as part of a “big bang” strategy to improve Irish relations with less-visited countries.
+Mr Varadkar made the comments at the conclusion of a diplomatic mission that he and three ministers were fronting, as part of an Irish “big bang” strategy to improve relations with less-visited countries.

+More than 9,000 Palestinians have been killed in the Gaza Strip since October 7, when Hamas militants launched rockets, killed 1,400 Israeli citizens and took around 200 hostages to Gaza.

+Israel has carried out a military response in the wake of the atrocities; on Friday its troops were engaged in an encirclement of Gaza City in an effort to attack Hamas’s operations in the enclave it rules.

 On Thursday, Ireland’s president said that “collective punishment” cannot be accepted and there must be a push for verified facts in relation to the Israel-Hamas conflict.